olasson/CarND-Self-Driving-Car/Term2-P4-CarND-PID-Control-Project-master/wirteup.md

 I took two measures to combat this.
 First, I kept the gains on the I-terms low.
 Second, I implemented a very simple "anti windup" mechanism, which effectively saturates the I-term, keeping it from growing indefinitely.

+This term behaved as expected; without windup it would eventually make the system unstable.
+Additionally, it seemed VERY sensitive to "high" values of Ki, relative to Kp and Kd.

 ### Derivative part of controller (D)